Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Eat my dinner.

-They seem to like connect slightly from one to two, and then three takes a real left-hand turn.
+They seem to like connect slightly from one to two,

-We're not, I mean, we don't make the rules.
+Hey, we're not, I mean, we don't make the rules.

-This is just how songs went down.
+This is just how songs went out in the day.

 Yeah, I mean, exactly.

-Who the fuck was Little Nelly?
+Who the fuck was Little Nally?

-Finally, I'd love to thank from Dainton,
+Finally, I'd love to thank from Dayton,

-Dayton, Ohio in the United States.
+Dayton, Ohio in the United States,

-Lee Agna, Agnée.
+Lee Agna, or Agni.

 I like to eat spiders.